• info@discoveraltitude.com

 • Round trip flight in and out to Lukla by plane.

-• All night accommodation in lodge during the trek on twin sharing basis (please inquire if you need private accommodation)
+• All-night accommodation in a lodge during the trek on a twin-sharing basis (please inquire if you need private accommodation)

 • Accommodation in tents from Base camp onwards to summit during climbing.

-• Climbing gears such as climbing boots, climbing ropes, ice screw, ladder, and harness will be included
+• Climbing gears such as climbing boots, climbing ropes, ice screws, ladders, and harnesses will be included

 • Breakfast, lunch, dinner, and tea or coffee during the trip.